eclecticiq/cabby/docs/user.rst

 Docker Quickstart
 =================

-To ease the threshold for trying out cabby, it is possible to use the Intelworks provided image.
+To ease the threshold for trying out Cabby, it is possible to use the image provided by EclecticIQ:

 .. code-block:: shell